dki-lab/Freebase-Setup/README.md

 wget https://www.dropbox.com/s/q38g0fwx1a3lz8q/virtuoso_db.zip
 ```

 In case you'd like to load your own RDF into Virtuoso, see [here](http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader) for instructions.
-If you prefer some other triplestore, try fixing the literal format issue with of Freebase using the script `fix_freebase_literal_format.py`.
+If you prefer some other triplestore, try fixing the literal format issue of Freebase using the script `fix_freebase_literal_format.py` to get the N-Triples-formatted data.

 ### Managing the Virtuoso service